FAQ

 Can I get my donation back once it’s received by NCF?

-No. As with all donor-advised funds, all SEEDS contributions are the property of NCF.
+No. As with all donor-advised funds, all SEEDS2 contributions are the property of NCF.

-Why do you want me to make a 3-year commitment to SEEDS?
+Why do you want me to make a 3-year commitment to SEEDS2?

 First of all, we want to continue the momentum for our giving circle.
 Making a 3-year commitment ensures that every year we will have a secure base to begin building a sizeable fund to give away.
 Second, we believe it’s beneficial to our givers to stick with us for a long enough time that they understand who we are and what we do.
 Because we are a no-hassle group, it takes a little while to get to know us.
-A recent change we have made allows all our Members to move to a yearly commitment after meeting their 3-year pledge.
+Members move to a yearly commitment after meeting their 3-year pledge.

-Can I get out of my commitment to SEEDS?
+Can I get out of my commitment to SEEDS2?

 Can I “re-up” for additional years?